Bruce Andrews

-Bruce Andrews (born April 1, 1948) is an American poet who is one of the key figures associated with the Language poets (or L=A=N=G=U=A=G=E poets, after the magazine that bears that name).
+Bruce Andrews (born April 1, 1948) is an American poet who is associated with the Language poets (or L=A=N=G=U=A=G=E poets, after the magazine that bears that name).

 Life and work

 Andrews was born in Chicago and studied international relations at Johns Hopkins University and political science at Harvard.
 His first book, Edge, was published in 1973.

-Language poetry
+Career

 Together with Charles Bernstein, he edited L=A=N=G=U=A=G=E Magazine, which ran to 13 issues between 1978 and 1981 and (along with other magazines such as This, A Hundred Posters, Big Deal, Dog City, Hills, Là Bas, Oculist Witnesses, QU, and Roof) was one of the most important outlets for Language poetry.
 In 1984 he and Bernstein published most of the contents of the 13 issues in The L=A=N=G=U=A=G=E Book.

 Andrews rejects the classical notion of poetry as the 'direct treatment' of things in language, arguing that the only thing that can be so treated is language itself.